Air Corporate

 • Birth Certificate: For children, provide birth certificates that establish the parent-child relationship.

-• Other Proof: For parents aged 60 or above, provide documents that demonstrate dependency on the primary visa holder.
+• Other Proof: For parents aged 60 or older, provide documents demonstrating dependency on the primary visa holder.

 4. Provide Financial Proof of Sponsor's Ability to Support Dependents

-Submit evidence such as bank statements, salary slips, and tax returns to show that the primary visa holder has sufficient financial resources to support the dependents in Hong Kong.
+Submit evidence, such as bank statements, salary slips, and tax returns, to demonstrate that the primary visa holder has sufficient financial resources to support the dependents in Hong Kong.

 5. Submit Accommodation Proof in Hong Kong